AmirScheldon/Essay/README.md

 - **Seamless Migration**: Smooth database initialization and migration processes.
 - **Fast and Lightweight**: Optimized for performance with Reflex framework.
 - **Cross-Platform Compatibility**: Works on both Windows and Linux/Mac systems.
+- **Docker Support**: Easily deploy and run the project in a containerized environment.

 ## Installation and Setup
 Follow the steps below to run the project on your local machine.